DGAC/inseca/components/README.md

 - directories starting with a `_`: livebuild's configuration files, copied **AS IS** to the top of the build environment
 - other directories: included **AS IS** in the live Linux's filesystem
 - other files: ignored

+## Provides & requires

+- hard coded "provides":
+  - **base**: base Debian system, one and only one per build configuration
+  - **components-init**: one and only one per build configuration, component which:
+    - make the PRIVDATA accessible
+    - disables GDM autologin
+    - initializes the components (executes the live-config/* scripts)

 # References